-Among the most important parts of your roofing system are the fascia and soffit.
-For many people, these are simply decorative elements that complete the look of the roof.
-However, they are far more important than just for aesthetics.
+The fascia and soffit are the most critical parts of your roofing system.
+For many, these are decorative elements that complete the roof’s look.
+However, they are far more critical than just aesthetics.

 What is the Fascia?